-Assessment criteria Level Marks Description Discussion and use of data (20 marks) Discussion of 5 17-20 Substantial discussion of the data, using various and appropriately selected written and numerate techniques to identify causes and/or possible solutions.
-Judgement shown in techniques used. the primary and secondary information.
-Accurate use of relevant business theory throughout.
-The report will comprehensively apply business theory to the research problem, issue or question and research results.
+Assessment criteria Level Marks Description Discussion and use of data (20 marks) Discussion of 5 17-20 • Substantial discussion of the data, using various and appropriately selected written and numerate techniques to identify causes and/or possible solutions.
+Judgement shown in techniques used. the primary and secondary Accurate use of relevant business theory throughout. information. • The report will comprehensively apply business theory to the research problem, issue or question and research results.
 Use of research data to consider alternative approaches.
 4 13-16 Substantial discussion of the data using various written and numerate techniques to demonstrate clear understanding and depth of knowledge.
 Accurate application of relevant business theory throughout, including application to research results.
 3 9-12 Some discussion of the data using written or numerate techniques, showing understanding but lacking depth.
 Accurate application of relevant business theory.
 The research results/figures presented are supported by limited explanation of business theory.
 2 5-8 Some discussion of the data using written or numerate techniques, showing understanding but lacking depth.
 Limited application of business theory.
-1 1-4 Limited discussion of the data using written or numerate techniques, showing some understanding but lacking depth.
+1 1-4 • Limited discussion of the data using written or numerate techniques, showing some understanding but lacking depth.
 0 0 No rewardable response.
-Conclusions and recommendations (10 marks) Drawing conclusions and making recommendations from research.
-3 8-10 Appropriate and realistic conclusions or solution(s) to the research problem, issue or question.
+Conclusions and recommendations (10 marks) Drawing conclusions and making recommendations 3 8-10 Appropriate and realistic conclusions or solution(s) to the research problem, issue or question.
 Recommendations are justified by the evidence, showing awareness of wider issues and their implications for the business concerned.
+Convincing consideration of the strengths and limitations of the strengths and limitations of the strengths and limitations. from research.
 Convincing consideration of the strengths and limitations of the investigation and suggested solution(s).
 The report will convince the reader that every conclusion/ recommendation would be difficult to dispute given the preceding evidence.
-2 4-7 Appropriate, realistic conclusions and/or recommendations, which are partially justified by the evidence.
-Some consideration of the strengths and limitations of the investigation and suggested solution(s).
+2 4-7 Appropriate, realistic conclusions and/or recommendations, which are partially justified by the evidence. • Some consideration of the strengths and limitations of the investigation and suggested solution(s).
 1 1-3 Limited conclusions and/or recommendations.
 0 0 No rewardable response.